Jollailija/nettiradio/README.md

 # Nettiradio
 A simple client for Finnish net radios.
 Yksinkertainen sovellus suomalaisten nettiradioiden kuunteluun.
+This "Nettiradio" is in no way related to "Nettiradio" or "Nettiradiot" on other platforms.
+Tämä "Nettiradio" ei ole millään tavalla yhteydessä muiden alustojen "Nettiradio" tai "Nettiradiot" -sovelluksiin.

 In English:
 Easy-to-use application for listening to over 70 Finnish net radio stations.
 Ready to use straight out-of-the-box.
 English translation is under construction.
 Coded in English with translations in comment lines.
 Icon by Moth.
 Welcome to contribute!